‘Do you still think it’s a dream?’

 ‘I’ll give you five thousand pounds anyway,’ she said.
 ‘It’s more than you’d ever get from the insurance.
 After all, it wasn’t really a life damaging accident.’

 I recoiled at her touch and thought ‘I don’t want to put cream on them.
 I want them to stay there so you see every day how ugly you made me.’

 Then she said ‘Do you remember how you insisted on sitting in the front seat of the car that night?
 I should never have let you.
 It was my fault for letting you sit in the front.
-But if you’d listened to me, none of this would have happened.’
+But if you’d obeyed me, none of this would have happened.’

 ‘So my scars are my fault?’
 I asked.